jelhub/scimgateway/README.md

 - Copy your updated configuration file e.g. scimgateway/config/plugin-loki.json to /home/scimgateway/config.
 Use scp to perform the copy.

-	NOTE: /home/scimgateway/config is where all of important configuration and loki datastore will reside.  **Outside of the running docker container.
-If you upgrade scimgateway you won't loose you configurations and data.**
+	NOTE: /home/scimgateway/config is where all of important configuration and loki datastore will reside outside of the running docker container.
+If you upgrade scimgateway you won't loose you configurations and data.

 - Build docker images and start it up